 Multiple types of disfluencies are observed in spontaneous speech, including filled pauses, repetition disfluencies, restarts, and correction repairs.
 While some disfluencies can be difficult to automatically detect, repetition disfluencies can be detected in multiple genres with relatively high accuracy using a model trained on the Switchboard corpus, e.g. F-measures of roughly 0.8-0.9 [24, 25].
 Thus, it is possible to use automatic annotation in comparing some disfluency differences across conditions.
-We find a significant difference in the automatically annotated repetition rate between the weak- and strong-stance conditions (p < 0.01), with repetition rates increasing by about half in the Budget task over those in the Inventory task.
+We find a significant difference in the automatically annotated repetition rate between the weak- and strong-stance conditions (p < 0.01), with the Budget task characterized by repetition rates 68% higher than those observed in the Inventory task.

 Our manual transcription also enables an additional investigation of disfluency rates.
 Specifically, the corpus annotation includes marking of filled pauses, "um" and "uh" distinguished by the presence or absence of nasality, as well as labeling of truncated words.
-We computed the combined rate of these labeled disfluencies per transcribed speaking turn.
+We compute the combinated rate of these labeled disfluencies per transcribed speaking turn.
 Overall, speakers are significantly more disfluent in the Budget task than the Inventory task by this measure (p < 0.05).
-Male speakers are particularly disfluent and exhibit an average increase of about a third in the Budget task over the Inventory task.
+Male speakers are particularly disfluent and exhibit an average increase of 34% in the Budget task over that in the Inventory task.
 These findings - faster speech, longer utterances, increased disfluencies - are consistent with higher levels of involvement, as intended in our task design.